-In.
-Jackson v.
-State, \\\\ So.2d \\\\ (Miss.
-2002) (No. 2000-KA-01195-SCT), the Court held the following in regards to ineffective assistance of counsel:.
+In Jackson v.
+State, 815 So.2d 1196 (Miss.
+2002), the Supreme Court held the following in regards to ineffective assistance of counsel:.

-Our standard of review for a claim of ineffective assistance of counsel is a two-part test: the defendant must prove, under the totality of the circumstances, that (1) him attorney's performance was deficient and (2) the deficiency deprived the defendant of a fair trial.
+Our standard of review for a claim of ineffective assistance of counsel is a two-part test: the defendant must prove, under the totality of the circumstances, that (1) his attorney's performance was deficient and (2) the deficiency deprived the defendant of a fair trial.
 Hiter v.
-State, 660 So.2d 961, 965 (Miss.
+State.
+660 So.2d 961, 965 (Miss.
+1995).
+This review is highly deferential to the attorney, with a strong presumption that the attorney's conduct fell within the wide range of reasonable professional assistance.
+Id. at 965.
+With respect to the overall performance of the attorney, "counsel's choice of whether or not to file certain motions, call witnesses, ask certain questions, or make certain objections fall within the ambit of trial strategy" and cannot give rise to an ineffective assistance of counsel claim.
+Cole v.
+State, 666 So.2d 767, 777 (Miss.
 1995).

+¶9.
 Anyone claiming ineffective assistance of counsel has the burden of proving, not only that counsel's performance was deficient but also that he was prejudiced thereby.
 Strickland v.
-Washington, 466 U.S. 668, 687, 104 S.Ct.
+Washington.
+466 U.S. 668, 687, 104 S.Ct.
 2052, 80 L.Ed.2d 674 (1984).
-Additionally, the defendant must show that there is a reasonable probability that, but for him attorney's errors, he would have received a different result in the trial court.
+Additionally, the defendant must show that there is a reasonable probability that, but for his attorney's errors, he would have received a different result in the trial court.
 Nicolaou v.
 State, 612 So.2d 1080, 1086 (Miss.
 1992).
 Finally, the court must then determine whether counsel's performance was both deficient and prejudicial based upon the totality of the circumstances.
 Carney v.
 State, 525 So.2d 776, 780 (Miss.
 1988).